derdacavga/esp32-s3-paint-app/README.md

-This is Esp32-S3 ili9341 dspaly paint project video link : https://youtu.be/MkAxBINybCo
+This is Esp32-S3 ili9341 dispaly paint project video link : https://youtu.be/MkAxBINybCo